freedomotic/fd-developer-manual/docs/source/architecture/messaging-system.rst

 Freedomotic Messaging System
 ============================

-Freedomotic uses simple structured messages (XML, JSON) to comunicate with its components.
-This is done through a Messaging Middleware (Apache ActiveMQ).
+Freedomotic uses simple structured messages (xml, json) to comunicate with its components.
+This is done through a **Messaging Middleware** (**Apache ActiveMQ**).

-Freedomotic is based entirely on events, and any changes in the environment and any user interaction (eg: a click on the GUI) generate events.
-Events are published on Channels and can be intercepted by Triggers.
-Each trigger may be associated with one or more Commands, defining an Automation.
+Freedomotic is based entirely on events and any change in the environment and any user interaction (eg: a click on the GUI) generates events.

+**Events** are published on **channels** and can be intercepted by **triggers**.

+Each trigger may be associated with one or more commands defining a **reaction** or **automation**.

 From this architecture it follows that the program behavior is not predetermined but is fully modificable at runtime, making it extremely flexible and adaptable to any possible use in building automation.

-A sensor communicates a change in the environment sending out an event.
+When sensor communicates a change in the environment it sends out an event.
-Events are sent on Channels.

 A trigger, which is a sort of event filter, listens to the event subscribing the channel on which this event is sent.
-If the event is consistent with the trigger, one or more commands will be executed.
+If the event is consistent with the trigger one or more commands will be executed.
 The command is automatically sent to the actuator which is able to execute it.